mattbillard/micro-frontend-experiments-v1/README.md

 - Advantages
   - Each team works locally in an environment that accurately reflects the full app
   - Each team can deploy quickly, easily, and independently
+  - Each team builds separately, so builds of the site and desktop teams would be much faster
+  - Each team's CSS is separate, so the built site and destop CSS file would be much smaller

 ---